RossAlter/convection-and-infrasound/README.md

 September 2022

 ## Purpose
-This repository contains data used by Alter et al. for the manuscript "The influence of mesoscale atmospheric convection on local infrasound propagation", which has been submitted for publication in JGR Atmospheres.
+This repository contains data used by Alter et al. for the manuscript "The influence of mesoscale atmospheric convection on local infrasound propagation", which has been accepted for publication in JGR Atmospheres.

 ## Data
 This repository contains two directories of files associated with the Alter et al. manuscript: